APNIC-Labs/draft-kskroll-sentinel/README.md

    operating system is configured to use multiple resolvers.
 In these cases, a SERVFAIL response from one resolver may cause the end client to repeat the query against one of the other configured resolvers.
-   If the client's browser or operating system does not try the additional resolvers, the sentinel test will effectively only be for the first resolver.